 The value of the goods stolen in a break-in has gone up – hardly a surprise, with the number of computers and portable electronic items we all own.

-Break-ins can also have devastating effects on the individuals and familes that have been robbed.
-Leaving them feeling violated and a loss of sense of safety.
+Break-ins can also have devastating effects on the individuals and families that have been robbed.
+Leaving them feeling violated and no longer safe.

 Here are a few simple tips that can make your home a lot less appealing:

 Locking windows and doors is the most important thing you can do to stop a break-in.
 Up to 40% of residential break-ins happen without the use of force.
 Always lock the deadbolt and make sure that locks on patio and sliding doors are strong enough to withstand kicks.
 If your garage is attached to your home, lock the door leading to the inside – even if your garage door is down, it’s easy to open.

 Don’t inadvertently advertise that you are going to be away on vacation.
 Telling all your Facebook friends that you are headed off on a three-week trip to Europe may seem like a good idea, but at least make sure your profile is somewhat private (or that you haven’t friended people you don’t really know).